The Legend of Zelda: Majora's Mask: Gameplay

 The Legend of Zelda: Majora's Mask is an action-adventure game set in a three-dimensional (3D) environment.
 Players control the on-screen character, Link, from a third-person perspective to explore dungeons, solve puzzles, and fight monsters.
 Players may direct Link to perform basic actions such as walking, running, and context-based jumping using the analog stick, and must use items to navigate the environment.
 In addition to wielding a sword, Link can block or reflect attacks with a shield, stun enemies by throwing Deku Nuts, attack from a distance with a bow and arrow, and use bombs to destroy obstacles and damage enemies.
 He can also latch onto objects or paralyze enemies with the Hookshot.
 These actions are aided by the "Z-targeting" system introduced in Ocarina of Time, wherein the player may lock the camera onto a particular character, object, or enemy and maintain it in view regardless of Link's motion through the environment.
 Similar to other games in the series, Link must progress through a variety of dungeons, which include numerous puzzles that the player must solve.
 Dungeons also contain optional puzzles that award collectible fairies, which grant Link additional abilities when all are gathered.
-The sequel to Ocarina of Time, the first 3D game in the series, Majora's Mask retains its predecessor's gameplay systems and control scheme while introducing elements including character transformations and a three-day cycle.
+As the sequel to Ocarina of Time, the first 3D game in the series, Majora's Mask retains its predecessor's gameplay systems and control scheme while introducing elements including character transformations and a three-day cycle.